Betula microphylla

-Betula halophila is a species of plant in the Betulaceae family.
-It is endemic to China.
+Betula microphylla is a species of flowering plant in the Betulaceae family.
+It is a tree native to Kazakhstan, Kyrgyzstan, and Uzbekistan in Central Asia; the Altai Mountains, including the Altai, Buryatia, Krasnoyarsk, and Tuva regions of Russia; Xinjiang, and Mongolia.
+It is a multi-stemmed tree, up to six meters tall, which grows in temperate broadleaf forests and along streams in dry steppe valleys.

-Betula halophila is a tetraploid, placed in section Betula, subgenus Betula.
-There are no clear morphological boundaries between it and another three tetraploid species, B. tianshanica, B. microphylla, and B. ovalifolia, or the diploid B. humilis.
+Betula microphylla is a tetraploid, placed in section Betula subgenus Betula.
+There are no clear morphological boundaries between it and the other tetraploid species B. tianschanica and B. ovalifolia, or the diploid B. humilis.
 All grow in open wetlands.